Strikoder/PromptEngineering-ChatGPT/CONTRIBUTION.md

 - [ ] I've added to the `prompts.csv` following the structure menthiond previously.

-Please ensure that you have completed all the checklist items and marked them with a tick using the `✔️` symbol.
+Please ensure that you have completed all the checklist items and marked them with a tick using the `x` symbol.

 You are ready to [start editing](https://github.com/Strikoder/PromptEngineering-ChatGPT/edit/main/README.md)!
 What are you waiting for?